 Section 10.4 The Grievance Committee for the Union shall be composed of no more than four (4) Executive Board Officers and the Chief Steward(s).
-The Grievance Committee Members shall request authorization from their supervisors prior to attending a Human Resources DirectorPersonnel Director or designee's grievance meeting and shall receive their regular compensation for such time spent during regularly scheduled working hours subject to the time limitations stated in this Agreement.
+The Grievance Committee Members shall request authorization from their supervisors prior to attending a Personnel Director or designee's grievance meeting and shall receive their regular compensation for such time spent during regularly scheduled working hours subject to the time limitations stated in this Agreement.

-Section 10.5 The City agrees to provide bulletin boards, locking where available, for the steward locations listed in Appendix D for the exclusive use of Local No. 1180 for the posting of AFSCME informational notices.
-Keys shall be provided to both City management and the AFSCME representative in each location.
-The parties agree the reference and use of Appendix D for locking bulletin boards shall not result in the removal or restriction of the AFSCME's use of other existing bulletin boards currently in use by the Union.
+Section 10.5 The City agrees to provide bulletin boards for the steward locations listed in Appendix D for the exclusive use of Local No. 1180 for the posting of AFSCME informational notices.
+The parties agree the reference and use of Appendix D for bulletin boards shall not result in the removal or restriction of the AFSCME's use of other existing bulletin boards currently in use by the Union.
 Such boards shall be of reasonable size and material and designated A.F.S.C.M.E., AFL-CIO Local No. 1180.
 Bulletin boards shall be placed in locations mutually agreed upon by the parties.
 Such AFSCME notices shall contain no City political, libelous, vulgar, or inflammatory matter.
 The boards shall be used only for the following notices:

 - A. Recreational and social affairs of AFSCME.

 - B. AFSCME meetings.

 - C. AFSCME elections.

 - D. Reports of AFSCME committees.

 - E. Ruling or policies of AFSCME.

-- F. Other notices as approved for posting by the Human Resources DirectorPersonnel Director or his/hertheir designee.
+- F. Other notices as approved for posting by the Personnel Director or their designee.

 - G. Newsletters.

 Section 10.6 The management of the City reserves the right to remove any material from such bulletin boards which, in their opinion, does not conform to the purpose or intent of this Article.
 The City shall make an AFSCME representative aware of any such removal of materials.
 If AFSCME disagrees with such removal, there shall be an informal meeting with the Department Manager or designee to seek resolution.
-If resolution is not reached, AFSCME may utilize the administrative grievance procedure provided within Section 400 of the Personnel Policies and
+If resolution is not reached, AFSCME may utilize the administrative grievance procedure provided within Section 400 of the Personnel Policies and Procedure Manual.

-Procedure Manual.